dmshvetsov/dmitryshvetsov.com/content/booknotes/mastering-postgresql-in-application-development/index.md

 Lateral joins allows to write subqueries that runs in a loop over a given to the join data set.

-> Another interesting implication of using a left join lateral subquery is how the join clause is then written: on true.
+> "Another interesting implication of using a left join lateral subquery is how the join clause is then written: on true.
 That’s because we inject the join condition right into the subquery as a where clause.
-This trick allows us to only see the results from the current decade in the subquery, which then uses a limit clause on top of the order by wins desc to report the top three with the most wins.
+This trick allows us to only see the results from the current decade in the subquery, which then uses a limit clause on top of the order by wins desc to report the top three with the most wins."

 `offset` causing performance issues. `offset` command will read all records before it will get to the point where the offset ends.
 Thus it's going worse and worse when `offset` argument are growing.